RNA-FRETools/MASH-FRET/docs/trace-processing/functionalities/tm-automatic-sorting.md

 The range is represented on the
 [Histogram plot](#histogram-plot) with out-of-ranges values being covered by a transparent black mask.

-If the data set includes `original time traces` or `state trajectories`, the confidence level for inclusion in the range must be defined.
+If the data set is scaled `frame-wise` (data `original time traces` or `state trajectories`), the confidence level for inclusion in the range must be defined.
 The confidence level can be set as:
 - `at least` with the minimum confidence level set in **(f)**
 - `at most` with the maximum confidence level set in **(f)**